Thank you for trusting us with some information about you. We take that trust seriously and we want you to know how we use your information and why.

 We ask our own sales and marketing people (both internal and external) to contact potential clients from time to time.
-We are not a hard sell organisation.
 This is normally because you have requested a call, or because we are actively trying to let you know about something you may benefit from.
 Sometimes the law changes and you need to know what happens next.

 Our services are designed to be business to business.
 We are not a hard sell or cold calling based organisation but prefer to build long-term relationships with satisfied and relaxed clients.

-We do not sell or exchange the data we hold with organisations who may want to sell you something or use your data for research or other purposes. nor are we planning to do so.
+We do not sell or exchange your personal data with organisations who may want to sell you something or use your data for research or other purposes.
 If at any point we decided to exchange lists with another organisation, we would ask you to ‘opt-in’ to such a system.
 Our continuing silence means we are not doing so.

 Our outsourced team use our software to access any data they need.
 We do not permit copying or sharing by the team and actively monitor for any potential breaches.